 Companies that are not showing any interest in acting on the social and environmental impact of their activity will be set aside.

-For organizations throughout the world, integrating sustainable innovation, inclusive growth, as well as social and environmental impact into their corporate strategy, now makes real business sense in the long-term company resilience and survival.
+For organisations throughout the world, integrating sustainable innovation, inclusive growth, as well as social and environmental impact into their corporate strategy, now makes real business sense in the long-term company resilience and survival.

 A study by professors at Harvard Business School and London Business School tracked companies that voluntarily adopted sustainability policies by 1993.